The $v^{1/3}_{3}/v^{1/2}_{2}$ ratio in PbAu collisions at $\sqrt{s_{\mathrm{NN}}} = $ 17.3 GeV: a hint of a hydrodynamic behavior: Summary

 \section{Summary}

 The ratio $v^{1/3}_{3}/v^{1/2}_{2}$ of negative pions has been measured as a function of $p_{\mathrm{T}}$ using the data collected by the CERES/NA45 experiment for PbAu collisions at $\sqrt{s_{\mathrm{NN}}} = $ 17.3~GeV.
-This ratio, measured in two centrality classes, shows good agreement with the LHC results from the ATLAS and ALICE experiments.
-The SMASH-vHLLE hybrid model reproduce the experimentally measured $v_{3}(p_{\mathrm{T}})$, but somewhat overestimates the $v_{2}$ values at larger $p_{\mathrm{T}}$.
-Consequently, the model underestimates the measured ratio.
-These results shed some light on the dynamics of the system created in heavy-ion collisions at top SPS energy, and give additional constrain for the initial conditions and shear viscosity over entropy density.
+This ratio, measured in two centrality classes, shows rather similar as the LHC results from the ATLAS and ALICE experiments.
+The SMASH-vHLLE hybrid model calculations reasonably well represent the data.
+Only for $p_{\mathrm{T}}$ above about 0.6 GeV/c, the SMASH-vHLLE hybrid model overestimates the experimentally measured $v_{2}$.
+The results give a new interpretation of the SPS data at its top energy which indicates hydrodynamic behavior of the system formed in PbAu collisions.
+These results shed some light on the dynamics of the system created in heavy-ion collisions at top SPS energy.
+The moderate deviations between data and the current hybrid hydrodynamics calculation could be used in future investigations to fine-tune the initial condition and transport parameters sofar rather little explained at SPS energy.